 Shift left approach with Test Automation

-Businesses who prefer the idea of "quality at speed" adopts test automation.
+Businesses that prefer the idea of “quality at speed” adopts test automation.

 According to a report by Statista, the total installed base of IoT connected devices is projected to amount to 75.44 billion worldwide by 2025.